Muhammed58/subscribe-email-list/README.md

-# Subscribe to Email List
+# Subscribe to Email List With Node.js
 # First create your mailchimp account, get API key and list ID then follow the steps